Evaluating Distributed Execution of Workloads: Experiments

 \section{Experiments}

 We designed two sets of experiments to characterize and compare execution strategies.
-We executed BoTs and workflows on XSEDE and NCSA resources, studying the effects of strategies' decisions on $TTC$.
-The first set of experiments was executed with Swift and AIMES separately, the second with Swift and AIMES integrated.
+We executed BoTs and workflows on XSEDE and NCSA resources, studying the effects of strategies' decisions on \(TTC\).
+The first set of experiments was executed with Swift and AIMES separately, and the second with Swift and AIMES integrated.
 All experimental data, code, and analysis are publicly available~\cite{aimes_swift_experiments_url}.

-Our experiments serve four purposes: (i) to investigate alternative execution strategies to execute workloads of different sizes and types across multiple resources; (ii) to compare the tradeoffs imposed by these execution strategies on $TTC$; (iii) to outline how design features and configuration parameters enable execution strategies; and (iv) to illustrate how the integration of AIMES and Swift supports profiling and emulation of real-life workflows on distributed and heterogeneous resources.
+Our experiments serve four purposes: (i) to investigate alternative execution strategies to execute workloads of different sizes and types across multiple resources; (ii) to compare the tradeoffs imposed by these execution strategies on \(TTC\); (iii) to outline how design features and configuration parameters enable execution strategies; and (iv) to illustrate how the integration of AIMES and Swift supports profiling and emulation of real-life workflows on distributed and heterogeneous resources.

 Each experiment executes an increasingly large BoT or workflow on two to four XSEDE resources and NCSA's Blue Waters, depending on AIMES, Swift, or their integrated capabilities.
-We use task and pilot concurrency within and across resources, measuring realistic overheads and trade offs on production resources.
+We use task and pilot concurrency within and across resources, measuring realistic overheads and tradeoffs on production resources.
 In this way, our experiments are representative of the conditions under which users execute scientific workloads and workflows.

-We designed a state model for the AIMES, Swift, and integrated middleware, defining the $TTC$ of our experiments as: $TTC = T_x + T_w$.
-According to these state models, $T_x$ is computed as the sum of the time required by task scheduling, bootstrapping, staging input files (when needed), execution, staging output files (when needed), and shutdown as performed by the pilot on which the task is executed. $T_w$ is computed as the sum of the time required by the AIMES, Swift, or integrated middleware, and queuing pilots on the target resources.
+We designed state models for the AIMES, Swift, and integrated middleware, defining the \(TTC\) of our experiments as: \(TTC = T_x + T_w\).
+According to these state models, \(T_x\) is computed as the sum of the times required by task scheduling, bootstrapping, staging input files (when needed), execution, staging output files (when needed), and shutdown as performed by the pilot on which the task is executed. \(T_w\) is computed as the sum of the times required by the AIMES, Swift, or integrated middleware, and queuing pilots on the target resources.

 We developed data analysis toolkits to timestamp the start and end of each state of the AIMES, Swift, and integrated middleware~\cite{aimes_swift_experiments_url}.
-Parsers, filters, and aggregators were used to measure the duration of all the states contributing to $T_x$ and $T_w$ and, therefore, to $TTC$.
+Parsers, filters, and aggregators were used to measure the duration of all the states contributing to \(T_x\) and \(T_w\) and, therefore, to \(TTC\).